-Researchers at the National Cancer Institute (NCI) identified a collection of T Cell Receptors (TCRs) that target specific mutations in the p53 tumor suppressor protein.
-These TCRs recognize “hotspot” mutations, which frequently occur in a variety of unrelated cancers.
-These TCRs can be used for a variety of therapeutic, diagnostic and research applications.
-Researchers at the NCI seek licensing and/or co-development research collaborations for these novel T cell receptors that recognize p53 mutations and methods for identifying p53 mutation-reactive T cell receptors.
+National Cancer Institute (NCI) researchers have isolated T cell receptors (TCRs) reactive to the highly prevalent p53-R175H mutant in the context of the human leukocyte antigen (HLA) class II allele, HLA-DRB1*13:01.
+These TCRs can be used for a variety of therapeutic, diagnostic, and research applications.
+NCI seeks licensing and/or co-development research collaborations for TCRs that recognize the p53-R175H mutation and the associated HLA allele, and methods for identifying p53 mutation-reactive T cell receptors.

 Investigators from the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) have identified five autophagy-inhibiting compounds (WX8 family) through a high-throughput screening.
 The NICHD seeks licensees and/or co-development partners for methods to treat cancer by administering these autophagy-inhibiting compounds.

 The National Cancer Institute (NCI) seeks research co-development partners or licensees for antisense oligonucleotides that reduce cancer cell migration and invasion.
 These are expected to be therapeutic against metastatic cancer.